Skip to main content

 Cold symptoms

-Here are a few common cold symptoms,:
+Here are a few common cold symptoms1,3:

 • A runny, stuffy, or blocked nose